Students getting a hands-on lesson in first-ever high school EMT class

 Lowcountry students now have a chance to get a hands-on lesson in the job, all while still in high school.

-The Beaufort-Jasper Academy for Career Excellence works with both school districts to create alternative programs for students looking to learn a skill and build toward a career.
-There are about 200 in various programs from engine repair to cosmetology.
+The Beaufort-Jasper Academy for Career Excellence (ACE) works with both school districts to create alternative programs for students looking to learn a skill and build toward a career.
+There are about 200 in various programs, from engine repair to cosmetology.

 Students themselves asked for a program to train how to be an Emergency Medical Technician.
 This semester ACE has seated the first class.